Seawater intrusion can harm groundwater quality in a variety of places, both coastal and inland, throughout California.

 Meanwhile, in the 1990s, the Orange County Water District and the Orange County Sanitation District joined efforts to ensure water reliability by developing a water purification program.
 The program takes highly treated wastewater that would have previously been discharged into the Pacific Ocean and purifies it to near-distilled-quality water.

 The Salinas and Pajaro river valleys of Central California’s coast have also struggled with a serious seawater intrusion problem.

-Decades ago, Nacimiento and San Antonio reservoirs were constructed high in the Salinas River watershed to capture runoff, release it slowly and encourage groundwater recharge throughout the Salinas valley; but irrigated agriculture in the upper valley increased, and recharge to the confined aquifers near the coast was too slow to be effective.
+Decades ago, Nacimiento and San Antonio reservoirs were constructed high in the Salinas River watershed to capture runoff, release it slowly and encourage groundwater recharge throughout the Salinas Valley.
+But irrigated agriculture in the upper valley increased, and recharge to the confined aquifers near the coast was too slow to be effective.
 To address the problem, the Monterey County Water Resources Agency began delivering recycled water to agricultural water users near the coast in 1998.
-And in 2010, the Salinas Valley Water Project featured an inflatable rubber dam, completed in 2010, near Salinas to capture more water while allowing fish to pass during wet periods.
+And in 2010, the Salinas Valley Water Project completed an inflatable rubber dam near Salinas to capture more water while allowing fish to pass during wet periods.

 Seawater Intrusion Going Forward

 A chief concern for the future is sea level rise as a result of climate change.

 The California Department of Water Resources estimates that the sea levels near San Francisco rose by more than 0.6 feet in the 20th century.
 Based on 12 future climate scenarios, as air temperatures increase in the future, projections for global sea level rise are 0.4 feet to 1.2 feet at mid-21st century and 1.4 feet to 3.9 feet by the end of the century.
 Consequently, rising sea levels will bring more saline ocean water into the Sacramento-San Joaquin Delta.
 Additional fresh water will need to be released from upstream reservoirs to maintain water quality.